JayByeun/RulersOth.blog/about/index.md

 ● Ex-Project Lead
 ● Interested in HCI and AI
 ● Accidentally doing Mathematics for life
-● Collecting degrees for function
+● Collecting degrees for fun
 ```